Building Equality Policy: Buyers

 Buyers should include an overview of applicable procurement-related policies in tenderer briefings.

-The minimum weighting recommended for Building Equality Policy requirements is 5%.
-The recommended minimum 5-10% weighting for other Social Procurement Framework objectives is separate.
+The recommended minimum 5 to 10% weighting for other Social Procurement Framework objectives is separate.

 Action 1: Meet project gender equality targets

-Scoring of commitments will consider a tenderers ability to meet the Action 1 project gender equality targets for each position.
+Scoring of commitments assesses a tenderer’s ability to meet the Action 1 project gender equality targets for each position.
+This includes how the tenderer:

 Action 2: Engage women as apprentices, trainees or cadets

-Scoring of commitments will consider a tenderers ability to meet the Action 2 targets for apprentices, trainees and cadets.
+Scoring of commitments assesses a tenderer’s ability to meet the Action 2 targets for apprentices, trainees, and cadets.
+This includes how the tenderer:

 Action 3: Require Gender Equality Action Plans